GridTools/gridtools/include/gridtools/storage/README.md

     At a moment `id`/`kind_t` matters if data stores are used in the context of gridtools stencil computation.
     Otherwise there is no need to set `id`.
 Note also that setting `id` can be skipped if only one set of dimension sizes is used even in gridtools stencil computation context.
+  - `unknown_id`  If `unknown_id` is set for the builder, the resulting `data_store::kind_t` will be equal to `sid::unknown_kind`.
+This will opt out this data store from the optimizations that are used in the gridtools stencil computation. it makes sense to set `unknown_id` if the same builder is used to create the data stores with different dimension set and those fields are participating in the same stencil computation.
   - `dimensions`.
 Allows to specify the dimensions of the array.
 Arguments are either of integral type or derived from the `std::integral_constant` instantiation.
 Examples:
     ```C++